 Legal Information and Disclosures

 This memorandum expresses the views of the author as of the date indicated and such views are subject to change without notice.
 Oaktree has no duty or obligation to update the information contained herein.
-Further, Oaktree makes no representation, and it should not be assumed, that past investment performance is an indication of future results.
+Further, the performance information contained herein is provided for informational purposes only.
+Oaktree makes no representation, and it should not be assumed, that past investment performance is an indication of future results.
 Moreover, wherever there is the potential for profit there is also the possibility of loss.